Ireland in the Eurovision Song Contest 2018

-Ireland was represented at the Eurovision Song Contest 2018 with the song "Together", sung by Ryan O'Shaughnessy and written by O'Shaughnessy, Mark Caplice and Laura Elizabeth Hughes.
-The Irish song and the singer for the 2018 contest in Lisbon, Portugal were internally selected by the Irish broadcaster Raidió Teilifís Éireann (RTÉ).
+Ireland was represented at the Eurovision Song Contest 2018 with the song "Together", written by Ryan O'Shaughnessy, Mark Caplice, and Laura Elizabeth Hughes, and performed by O'Shaughnessy himself.
+The Irish participating broadcaster, Raidió Teilifís Éireann (RTÉ), internally selected its entry for the contest.
 O'Shaughnessy's internal selection was announced on 31 January 2018, while "Together" was presented on 9 March 2018.

 Ireland was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 8 May 2018.
 Performing during the show in position 18, "Together" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 12 May.
 It was later revealed that Ireland placed sixth out of the 19 participating countries in the semi-final with 179 points.
 In the final, Ireland performed in position 24 and placed sixteenth out of the 26 participating countries, scoring 136 points.